aleph2c/miros-rabbitmq/doc/example.rst

 In this section I will show how to network some statecharts using the miros-rabbitmq plugin.

+Here is a diagram that throws all of this example’s ideas at you at once:

 .. image:: _static/test_miros_rabbitmq_2.svg
     :target: _static/test_miros_rabbitmq_2.pdf
     :align: center

-Here we have a diagram that throws all of this example’s ideas at you at once.
 We see:

 * How you can link a NetworkedActiveObject or a NetworkedFactory to a statechart.